 My soaping friend who taught me how to make soap, showed me an easy way to tell if your soap is done......

 Think of the sides of your soap as waves, and the center as a glycerin-island.
 The waves will continue to grow and rise around the island which is smooth.
 As it cooks, the waves roll inward closer to the center making the island smaller and smaller.
 When the island has sunk beneath the waves, you will see some clear glycerin on top.
 Stir it back in.
 Turn crock pot off.
 If you have a removable crock, take it out.
 Stir to cool down your soap.
 Yes, I said soap....you made soap!

 8: If adding fragrance oil or essential oil, this is the time to put it in.
 Stir well.
 General rule of

 9: Now its time to put into mold (s).
-I used a wood 5 lb. soap mold, lined with freezer paper to
+I used a wood soap mold, lined with freezer paper to

 easily remove the soap.
 You can use any mold you want.
 Silicon works great, plastic too.

-Pringles cans work too.
-Tap mold on table after putting in soap to get out any air pockets.
+Pringles cans work too, the next day after pouring, just rip can away from soap!
+Be sure and tap mold on table after putting in soap batter to get out any air pockets.

 Leave in mold over night, this recipe with coffee and cocoa was still soft after one

 night, so I left it in for two.